 Good gut health practices to boost your immunity this winterby Noted

-During the cooler months in particular, it’s important to consume foods that enhance the immune system and help reduce the risk of contracting the office lurgy.
+During the cooler months in particular, it’s important to consume foods that enhance the immune system and support the immune defences against ills and chills.
 Here’s how maintaining a healthy gut can help keep you feeling vital this season.

 Factors such as stress, a processed diet, antibiotics and even ageing can make us more vulnerable to illness, so it’s important to boost your intake of probiotic foods and supplements where you can.
 Remember, unhealthy bacteria = unhealthy you!